j4ckgrey/kebap/README.md

 </details>

 Web/Desktop [try out the web build!](https://DonutWare.github.io/Fladder)
+> [!NOTE]
-> ℹ️ **Note:** The GitHub hosted web build only allows `https` connections.
+> The GitHub hosted web build only allows `https` connections.
 This is a limitation on GitHub's end, for self-hosted versions `http` works fine.

 ## Planned Features